This content is excerpted from EyeNet’s MIPS 2021; also see the Academy’s MIPS hub page.

 Pick your date range.
 You must use the same performance period—i.e., same start date and same end date—for each of the scored PI measures that you report.

 The Security Risk Analysis can be done on a separate schedule.
 The unscored Security Risk Analysis measure doesn’t have to be done during the performance period that you are using for the scored PI measures.
-It can be performed at any time during the 2020 calendar year.
-However, it must be an analysis of the same 2015-edition CEHRT that is being used to perform the scored measures.
+It can be performed at any time during the 2021 calendar year.
+However, it must be an analysis of the same 2015-edition or 2015-edition Cures Update CEHRT that is being used to perform the scored measures.

 Last day to start performing PI measures is Oct.
-3. Don’t wait till the last minute; make sure you allow yourself some leeway in case you run into any problems.
+3. Don’t wait till October; make sure you allow yourself some leeway in case you run into any problems.

 What you should be doing early in the year.
 Make sure you understand the PI measures and know what you need to do to meet their requirements.
-Check for changes to the measures (these are flagged by red font in the measure descriptions at aao.org/medicare/promoting-interoperability/measures).
+Read the measure descriptions and documentation suggestions at aao.org/medicare/promoting-interoperability/measures).
 Your EHR system should allow you to run PI reports; run them to see what your performance rates are.
 If performance rates seem low, try to pinpoint the source of the problem—are data being entered into the right fields?
-Do you need to make change to workflow?
+Do you need to make changes to workflow?
+If any physicians joined your practice this year, make sure they are included in the reports.

 Document measure performance.
 Make sure your documentation includes dates, so you can show that you met the performance period requirements.
 You won’t need to provide this when you report your PI measures, but you should keep it for six years in case you are audited.